 Today I would be revisiting some of the roads I had ridden last time on Kyushu since they were so good.
 These were a few I had collected from a former Kyushu resident and member of the Gaijin rider forum.
 You cannot beat local knowledge when it comes to finding the best roads.
 Rain was all around me yet again but somehow I managed to stay clear of it.
 Some of the sights this morning.

-The roads were just as great as the scenery but I did not take any decent photos of them this time (well a tried with the cube but the results are not good enough yet to use) The weather cleared and I took some time to poke around a few small villages in rural Kumamoto.
-As always whenever I stopped in the countryside people wanted to talk with me but I still am unable to form a sentence in Japanese despite ongoing study.
-As the weather cleared the day really warmed up fast and I came across some more displays for the scarecrow festival.
+The roads were just as great as the scenery but I did not take any decent photos of them this time.
+The weather cleared and I took some time to poke around a few small villages in rural Kumamoto.
+I came across some more displays for the scarecrow festival.

 Once back on my route I came upon what turned out to be the afternoons unexpected highlight.
-Former MotoGP world champion Kenny Roberts apparently likes the area around Aso volcano and so a popular riding road (that presumably he enjoyed riding) has been given the title Kenny Road.
+Former MotoGP world champion Kenny Roberts apparently liked riding the area around Aso volcano and a popular riding road has been given the title Kenny Road.
 It is a terrific bit of tar with generous surveying and grand views.
 I can see why he liked it.

 As you can see the rain closed back in again yet still not actually on me.
 Still you can only push luck so far.
 I decided to make tracks to my hotel after this at Yatsushiro so I did not wear out my good fortune with the rain gods.
 Todays route is brought to you by Lawson’s Uchi Cafe, Cafe Au Lait.